 - Maintenance, which is an estimate of your likely basic living expenses and personal costs, including accommodation.
 The University sets a minimum annual maintenance figure.
 You must have this sum available in order to cover your living expenses for nine months of the masters and in years one to four of the PhD programme.

 These costs vary depending on whether you are a Home/EU or international student.
-Visit the Graduate Admissions website to find out more.
+Visit the Postgraduate Admissions website to find out more.

-In years two to four of the PhD programme you should be prepared for fees and maintenance costs to increase, reflecting rising inflation (note that fees are not applicable in your fourth year).
+In years two to four of the PhD programme you should be prepared for maintenance costs to increase, reflecting rising inflation (note that fees are not applicable in your fourth year).

 This page applies to students who have begun their MPhil or MRes year and are applying to continue on to the PhD.